 Participate in one of the most impactful and intensive courses with the experiential learning STAR program.
 You will work in diverse student teams — guided by a faculty advisor — to solve complex business problems for corporate partners.

 Identifying new opportunities for Coca-Cola in Asia.
 Helping NASCAR reach new audiences.
 Crafting an innovative solution to a sustainability issue for Procter & Gamble.
 Creating a new business strategy for GlaxoSmithKline.
-Developing a business plan for a women’s hospital in Africa.
-These are just a few examples of the almost 450 business challenges STAR teams have solved for their corporate partners since 2005.
+Developing a business plan for a women’s hospital in Africa or a strategic plan a nonprofit educational organization for underprivileged children.
+These are just a few examples of the 450+ business challenges STAR teams have solved for their corporate and nonprofit partners since 2005.

 "I am amazed by the incredible impact STAR has had on my personal and professional development.
 I have had the opportunity to improve my communication, teamwork, and problem-solving skills, all of which will be invaluable as I pursue my future internship and work opportunities."